maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 ##### Introduction

 So far in the above we have proceeded somewhat mechanically in order to link OLS to MLE and then RR to MAP without really analysing what we are doing.
-In this section we provide some analysis of the various solutions to linear regression bef context andore proceeding to the bias-variance tradeoff in the next section.
+In this section we provide some analysis of the various solutions to linear regression before proceeding to the bias-variance tradeoff in the next section.

 ##### Motivating RR